 You will also find other bus companies running buses all over Scotland – Glasgow, Dundee, Livingston, Fife and Stirling.
-Plan your journey with Traveline Scotland.
+You can plan your journey with Traveline Scotland.

 Arriving By Train

 Edinburgh does have a few stations but you are most likely to either arrive in Haymarket or the main station in the city centre – Waverley Train Station.
-If you’re staying in Edinburgh’s West End or Dalry/Gorgie then Haymarket is your stop.
+For example, if you’re staying in Edinburgh’s West End or Dalry/Gorgie then Haymarket is your stop.
 The tram stops just outside and so do lots of buses.
 Haymarket is newly renovated with some shops and a coffee stand inside.

-Waverley is directly in the middle of Edinburgh, as soon as you leave the station you’re greeted by the grand Balmoral Hotel and a view of Edinburgh Castle.
-There are lots of places to eat and shop in the station and Waverley Mall next door.
+Waverley is directly in the middle of Edinburgh.
+Subsequently, as soon as you leave the station you’re greeted by the grand Balmoral Hotel and a view of Edinburgh Castle.
+In addition, there are lots of places to eat and shop in the station and Waverley Mall next door.